 The event was organized to support the victims of Grenfell Tower.
 The Rugby Portobello Trust has been pivotal in supporting people affected by the Grenfell Tower fire.
 Duchess met the families in private.
 Afterwards, they posted a thank you message outside the door.

 Duchess attended the Magic Mums Christmas party and handed over the Christmas presents to mother and toddlers.

-At party Duchess was in complete mother mode and was really excited and happy to meet young kids and toddlers.
+At the party, Duchess was incomplete mother mode and was really excited and happy to meet young kids and toddlers.

 Duchess was given the tour of the centre and briefed about the activities.

-Then Duchess Kate met the young people taking part in a Rugby Portobello music workshop.
+Then Duchess met the young people taking part in a Rugby Portobello music workshop.

-Kate was in festive mood as she helped set up for a Christmas party which will took place at Trust’s community centre later in the day.
+Catherine was in the festive mood as she helped set up for a Christmas party which will take place at Trust’s community centre later in the day.